HarrisonT1/Portfolio-Project-3/README.md

 ## Credits
 ### Code
 I wrote all code except from the following:
+- Template for the readme is taken from the Code Institute student [Aleksandra Haniok](https://github.com/aleksandrajh/CI_PP3_Connect4/tree/main)
 - clear_board() - This was used to clear the terminal, and was imported from [stackoverflow](https://stackoverflow.com/questions/2084508/clear-the-terminal-in-python)
 - The code used to connect the google spread sheet was taken from the Love Sandwiches walkthrough project
 <details>